 The importance and criticality of data security are far from diminishing in the future.
 Most of the CISOs today believe that to attract customers in the future, the management and security of consumer data will become as important as product and service quality is today.

 The future of a CISO will see them interacting much more with the rest of the business to maintain high levels of data security.
 It will be an outward-looking role that will also involve considering aspects like ethics, consumer trust, and economic security.
-To learn more such concepts, join the Stanford Advanced Computer Security Program and upskill today!0
+To learn more such concepts, join Stanford’s Cyber Security course and upskill today!0